All SermonsDo You Know Where You're Going?

 "என்னைக்குறித்து நானே சாட்சி கொடுத்தாலும், என் சாட்சி உண்மையாயிருக்கிறது; ஏனெனில் நான் எங்கேயிருந்து வந்தேனென்றும், எங்கே போகிறேனென்றும் அறிந்திருக்கிறேன்; நீங்களோ நான் எங்கேயிருந்து வருகிறேனென்றும், எங்கே போகிறேனென்றும் அறியீர்கள்." - யோவான் 8:14 (TAOVBSI)

-Jesus is speaking about Himself — His origin, His destination — and He tells the religious crowd they do not know His.
-But sit under that sentence long enough and the mirror turns: the reason they couldn't grasp where HE was going was because they had no settled knowing of where THEY were going either.
+Jesus is speaking about Himself - His origin, His destination - and tells the religious crowd they do not know His.
+But sit under that sentence long enough and the mirror turns: the reason they could not grasp where He was going was because they had no settled knowing of where they were going either.

 The Greek anchor: οἶδα (கிரேக்க வார்த்தை: oida)

-The Greek word Jesus uses is οἶδα — oida — perfect tense: "I have come to know, and I know it still."
+The verb Jesus uses is οἶδα - oida - perfect tense: "I have come to know, and I know it still."
 It is not the casual word "I am aware."
-It is a settled fact, lived inside.
+It is settled fact, lived inside.
 Not opinion.
 Not feeling.
-Not a religious mood.
-It is an unshakable knowing — "what I know is so, and nothing can move it."
+Not religious mood.
+It is unshakeable knowing - knowledge that does not move when the storm hits.
+I know.
+What I know is true.
+There is no change in it.

 That is the posture of Christ.
-And that is the posture He offers you this morning — not maybe, not someday, but a settled knowing of where you are going.
+And that is the posture He offers - not maybe, not someday, but a settled knowing of where you are going.

-Jesus' answer is calm: Even if I bear witness of Myself, My witness is true — because I alone know both ends of the road I am walking.
+Jesus' calm answer: Even if I bear witness of Myself, My witness is true - because I alone know both ends of the road I am walking.
 I know where I came from.
 I know where I am going.
-You do not — that is why you cannot judge.
+You do not - and that is why you cannot judge.

 He is not boasting.
 He is naming a fact.
 Only Jesus can trace His origin all the way back before time, and His destination all the way past the cross to the Father's right hand.
 No prophet.
 No philosopher.
 No apostle.
 Only the Son.
 And He hands that certainty to anyone who follows Him.